maarten-pennings/howto/c64functions/readme.md

   In other words, `IF` or `FOR` is not allowed.

-  Note that BASIC does have the `IF` expression mechanism: every relation operator returns 0 for false or -1 for true and that can be used is subsequent expressions.
+  Note that BASIC does have the `IF` expression mechanism: every relational operator returns 0 for false or -1 for true and that can be used in subsequent expressions.

   In below example function `FNA3()` clips values smaller than 3, and `FNB6()` clips values greater than 6.
+This does require a bit of expression magic.

   ```bas
   100 DEF FNA3(X)=-(X>=3)*X-3*(X<3)